 The Google Hangouts bandwidth slider is really a simple work around for its high bandwidth use issues.
 It gives users some ability to control their video resolution so they can still participate in a Google Hangout at a lower video quality or even no video.
 It’s a common feature in many other group video chat services (including ooVoo, and Vidyo ).
 Although, other video chat services, like Skype, may automatically adjust video resolution to the available bandwidth without allowing any input from the user.
 VSee uses dynamic video quality adjustment without any user intervention; however, the user can force a particular setting such as HD, etc.

 Of course, you can completely sidestep the whole Google Hangout bandwidth issue by using VSee.
-VSee works even in difficult-to-connect places such as Syria, Morocco, rural Haiti, the African rainforest, and the jungles of Southeast Asia.
+VSee works even in difficult-to-connect places such as Syria, Morocco and has been used to connect doctors to patients in rural Haiti, the African rainforest, and the jungles of Southeast Asia.
 Why settle for poor video or audio-only in Google Hangouts when VSee can give you great video and a better user experience no matter where you are.